mononym/dotyaml/docs/strategies.md

 # Strategies

-Although there are other places where `Dotenvy` may prove useful, it was designed with the `config/runtime.exs` in mind: most of the following use-cases will focus on that because it offers a clean and declarative way to load up the necessary variables.
+Although there are other places where `Dotyaml` may prove useful, it was designed with the `config/runtime.exs` in mind: most of the following use-cases will focus on that because it offers a clean and declarative way to load up the necessary variables.

 ## Dotenv for Dev and Prod